albertllousas/implementing-hexagonal-architecture/readme.md

 So that, I can make an instant transfer
 ```

-Having said that, our app will be a simple banking app with one use case, we will apply just an hexagonal approach
+Having said that, our app will be a simple banking app with one use case, we will try to apply the most simple
-, trying to push all frameworks our of our domain
+ hexagonal approach that could be extrapolated for a bigger and complex application.

 ## The hexagon in our app